Prasinophyte: Ecology

 Prasinophytes are subject to infection by large double-stranded DNA viruses belonging to the genus Prasinovirus in the family Phycodnaviridae, as well as a Reovirus.
 It has been estimated that from 2 to 10% of the Micromonas pusilla population is lysed per day by viruses.

 Phylogeny

 Recent studies agree that the prasinophytes are not a natural group, being highly paraphyletic.
 Relationships among the groups making up the Chlorophyta are not fully resolved.
 The cladogram produced by Leliaert et al. 2011 and some modification according to Silar 2016, Leliaert 2016 and Lopes dos Santos et al. 2017 is shown below.
 The blue shaded groups are or have traditionally been placed in the Prasinophyceae).
-The species Mesostigma viride has been shown to be a member of the Streptophyta or basal Green algae.
-The others are member of the Chlorophyta.
+The species Mesostigma viride has been shown to be a member of a basal clade inside Streptophyta.
+The others are members of the Chlorophyta.

-As 2020 paper places the Palmophyllophyceae (prasinophyte clade VI) in a new phylum outside of the Chlorophyta and Streptophyta, the Prasinodermophyta.
+A 2020 study placed the Palmophyllophyceae (prasinophyte clade VI) in a new phylum outside of the Chlorophyta and Streptophyta, the Prasinodermophyta, as shown below.
+However, a subsequent genomic study recovered Prasinodermophyta as sister to the revised Chlorophyta and questioned the need for the third division or phylum.